Preventative precautions are always worthwhile, especially when it comes to safeguarding a prized item like your car.

 This isn’t a guarantee, but you might be able to save money by parking your car in your garage.

-Why would not you want to park your car in your garage for all of the reasons listed?
-If security is important to you, you should definitely consider purchasing a garage.
+Why would you not want to park your car in your garage for all the reasons?
+If security is essential, you should consider purchasing a garage.